AnshGalani/JOURANL/README.md

 matrix.
 If user value is not available then print proper message.

 3.Write a program to print multiplication of two 3*3 matrix.

+4.Write a program to enter 5 student name. and search user inputted name in it.